 8. Los Angeles Rams – Will Johnson, CB, Michigan

 The Rams have been ravaged by injuries this year, but even then, their secondary could use an alpha dog.
 That is exactly what Johnson is, as he’s maybe the best overall player in the Draft and someone who should be able to lock down receivers for quite some time.
-Rookie edge rusher Jared Verse looks like a guy who will get after QBs for a long time, and getting to build around him and Johnson would be a terrific start for L.A.
+Rookie edge rusher Jared Verse looks like a guy who will get after QBs for years, and getting to build around him and Johnson would be a terrific start for L.A.

 9. Arizona Cardinals – James Pearce Jr., EDGE, Tennessee